-As part of our efforts to promote a positive business environment we advocate for tax policy that enables and encourages the financing and growth of co-operatives.
+As part of our efforts to promote a positive business environment we advocate for tax policy that enables and encourages the financing and growth of co-operative and community businesses.

 Taxation of non-registered provider housing co-operatives